Pool56/Climate-Witness-Chain-/README.md

 The models (IBM technologies) are integrated into the solution by determining the relation of climatic factors such as temperature to medical conditions such as asthma.

 Business value.
 The value is based on reduction of time for  doctors who have a difficulty recommending what prescription to give their patients while taking into account environmental factors.

 Originality
 The uniqueness is integration of services from Watsonx with IBM's ESG software such as Environmental Intelligence Suite as well as use of  the Cognos analytics
 Another creative aspect is designing detailed text files and pdf documents from IBM SkillsBuild which enables users to understand the functionality of IBM software such as Watsonx.
 Assistant.

-More detail is available in our [description document](./docs/DESCRIPTION.md).

 ## Technology implementation

 ### IBM watsonx product(s) used

-_INSTRUCTIONS: Included here is a list of IBM watsonx products.
-Remove any products you did not use.
-Leave only those included in your solution code.
-In your official submission on the Call for Code Global Challenge web site, you are required to provide details on where and how you used each IBM watsonx product so judges can review your implementation.
-Remove these instructions._

 **Featured watsonx products**